Plagiarism is using others' ideas and words without clearly acknowledging the source of that information.

 Some universities also consider a student using the same paper for more than one class to be plagiarism because original work isn't being done for each class.

 A charge of plagiarism can have severe consequences.
 Oregon Tech defines plagiarism as "submitting the language, ideas, thoughts or work of another as ones own or assisting in the act of plagiarism by allowing ones work to be used in this fashion."
-For the Oregon Tech policy on academic dishonesty, including plagiarism, see the Oregon Tech student handbook, which is now available online.
+For the Oregon Tech policy on academic dishonesty, including plagiarism, see the Student Policies & Procedures available online.

 How Can Students Avoid Plagiarism?